Paparogue/Tabnado/README.md

 ![Tabnado Icon](https://raw.githubusercontent.com/Paparogue/Tabnado/2579f4200a6ba0e60bd12eb6acd31be341e08490/tabnado.png)

 A Dalamud plugin for Final Fantasy XIV that enhances the default tab-targeting system by applying more intelligent filtering and visibility checks.
-Tired of cycling through every single object in front of you? **Tabnado** is here to save the day!

 ---